AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-appmeasurement-analyticsextension.md

 For detailed information about each of these steps, see [Ingest data via the Adobe Experience Platform Web SDK](/help/data-ingestion/aepwebsdk.md).

-### Set up the Analytics source connector

-The Analytics source connector allows you to:

-   * Bring your historical Adobe Analytics report suite data into Adobe Experience Platform and Customer Journey Analytics.

-     You can keep the Analytics source connector running for as long as you need to retain the historical Adobe Analytics data.

-   * View the data collected with your original Adobe Analytics implementation (either AppMeasurement, the Analytics Extension, or the WebSDK Extension) within Customer Journey Analytics.
-You can compare this data side-by-side with that of your new WebSDK implementation.

-     You can keep the Analytics source connector running until you are familiar and comfortable with the differences. <!--elaborate on what those differences are? -->

-To set up the Adobe Analytics source connector:

-1. Follow the steps in [Ingest and use data from traditional Adobe Analytics](/help/data-ingestion/analytics.md).

 ## Perform additional implementation tasks

 At this point in the upgrade process, you need to perform various implementation tasks before your Customer Journey Analytics environment is ready to use.